 Courses and Faculty

-The Art and Architecture of Pilgrimage in Medieval and Renaissance Italy
+Art and the Spectator in Medieval and Renaissance Italy

 Dr. Ann Johns, Program Director, Senior Lecturer in Art History

 In Tuscany, one of the first things we notice about so much of the art and the architecture is that it demands our participation.
 We need to walk through the space of Siena’s gothic cathedral, move around the sculptural drama of a Baroque ensemble by Bernini, and observe how paintings, left in their original environments, command our attention and instill a sense of wonder.
 In other words, the experience is very different from the way we learn art history in Austin, in a classroom, projected on a flat screen, and systematically ordered and arranged by your professor and your textbook.
 Art in context gives us a much clearer sense of the original intent of the artist and patron; it’s closer to our own contemporary notion of installation art, as it invites us to contemplate relationships between painting, sculpture, architecture, time, and the viewer.